mirego/kmp-boilerplate/README.md

    libraries or tools.
 It is a good starting point if you want to build your own boilerplate.
 2. From the `main-full` branch: This branch contains all the opinionated libraries and tools described in the [Preferred libraries](#preferred-libraries) section.
-It is a good starting point if you want to start building your app right away.
+It is a good starting point if you want to quickly start building your app the _Mirego way_.

 ### With GitHub template